The Fred Hollows Humanity Awards

 What can you win by nominating?

-Thanks to Office Max, every school that nominates a student will be put into a draw to win one of four LEGO® Education WeDo 2.0 Core Sets.
+Prizes will be announced in 2024 but previously, thanks to Office Max, schools that nominated a student went into a draw to win one of four LEGO® Education WeDo 2.0 Core Sets.

 LegoWedDo2.0-education-set.png